 We are looking for committed, clever and empathetic people to join our team.
 We offer you the chance to make the world a little simpler and friendlier!

-Lukas: Of course, and that's a good question.
-All new employees complete ten learning modules, which make it much easier for them to start working with us.
+Christopher: New employees complete ten learning modules, which make it much easier for them to start working with us.
 But once they're done with that, the learning really begins: many of our new employees are already experts in a particular field or want to develop in a very specific area.
-But despite this specialisation, we want all our employees to become capable consultants in all of our service areas.
+In addition to specialisations, want all of our employees to become capable consultants in all of our service areas.
 And that area is really broad: Graphic and interaction design skills, qualitative and quantitative methodological knowledge, project experience, dealing with clients, networking and public speaking, preparing and moderating workshops, behavioural economics, business models, concept work, prototyping, user testing and research, context analysis and business requirements engineering and much more.
 Basically, we operate at the intersection of design, psychology, technology and economics.
 But how can a designer learn how to evaluate large data sets?
 How can a psychologist train to develop pixel accurate prototypes?
 How can a behavioural economist be taught how to build a design system?
 We have internal specialists for all areas who manage and coach projects, so we don't need everyone to be perfect at everything.
 Especially new, inexperienced employees learn a lot in the first years with us.
 For example, we actually have a psychologist who became our prototyping specialist.
 Or a behavioural economist who scribbles wireframes and designs interaction concepts.
 More experienced consultants are given the chance to work on more complex projects and take on leadership functions.
-I think people rarely leave the team because they were bored or because they felt that they couldn't develop further.